 By how much can a tribunal increase an unfair dismissal award where an employer refuses to comply with an order for re-engagement or reinstatement?

-A dismissed employee who has won a claim for unfair dismissal and, as a result, obtained an order for reinstatement or re-engagement will be entitled as part of that order to receive a compensatory award equivalent to the pay and benefits that he or she would have received, had there been no dismissal, between the date of his or her termination and the date of re-employment or reinstatement ordered by the tribunal.
-The normal statutory cap on the compensatory award (currently £80,541, or 52 weeks' pay if this is lower) is not applicable in these circumstances.
-The employee will also be entitled to a basic award, which is calculated in accordance with a fixed formula (the current maximum, from 6 April 2017, is £4,670).
+A dismissed employee who has won a claim for unfair dismissal and, as a result, obtained an order for reinstatement or re-engagement will be entitled as part of that order to receive a compensatory award equivalent to the pay and benefits that they would have received, had there been no dismissal, between the date of their termination and the date of re-employment or reinstatement ordered by the tribunal.
+The normal statutory cap on the compensatory award (currently £88,519 or 52 weeks' pay if this is lower) is not applicable in these circumstances.
+The employee will also be entitled to a basic award, which is calculated in accordance with a fixed formula.